ground-creative/arduino-net-tools/README.md

 ```

-Create 2 more files called NetToolsCertsDev.h and NetToolsCertsProd.h and iclude there the trust anchors generated with bearssl package
+Create 2 more files called NetToolsCertsDev.h and NetToolsCertsProd.h and include there the trust anchors generated with bearssl package